FAQs

 What should I expect in a Krav Maga class?

 You don’t need any martial arts experience to start training in Krav Maga.
 Our instructors are great.
-They help everyone get started with the basics.
-They work to build up foundational skills.
+They help everyone get started with the basics and build foundational skills.

 Is there a belt system?

-• Although belts are not worn in class, there is a belt system in Krav Maga:
+Although belts are not worn in class, there is a belt system in Krav Maga: Level 1 (Yellow Belt), Level 2 (Orange Belt), Level 3 (Green Belt), Level 4 (Blue Belt), Level 5 (Brown and Black Belt).

 How many people are in a class?